O'Toole family: 17th century

+18th century

 Throughout their history the family were famous as soldiers, from fighting the English in the glens of Wicklow to serving in the armies of other Catholic European countries in the 18th century, such as France and Spain.

 A branch of the O'Tooles are also settled in counties Galway, Mayo and Cavan.

 Name variants

 The descendants of the sept took the name O'Toole or Toole, although the name is now rare without the prefix 'O'.
 The tradition of surnames in Ireland developed spontaneously, as the population increased and the former practice, first of single names and then of ephemeral patronymics or agnomina of the nickname type proved insufficiently definitive.
 At first the surname was formed by prefixing 'Mac' to the father's Christian name or 'Ó 'to that of a grandfather or earlier ancestor.

-Names that are related to O'Tuathail include: O'Toole, O'Tool, Toole, Tooles, Tool, Toil, Tooley, Toal, Toale, Tohill, Toohill, Towle, Towell, Tollan, Tolan, Toland, Tooill, Toop, Toolan, Toulan.
+Names that are related to Ó Tuathail include: O'Toole, O'Tool, Toole, Tooles, Tool, Toil, Tooley, Toal, Toale, Tohill, Toohill, Towle, Towell, Tollan, Tolan, Toland, Tooill, Toop, Toolan, Toulan.